 i) Day 1: Order in which registration forms and payment were received.
 Those received first will line up at the north end of the starting line, those received last will be at the south end of the starting line.
 First registrations receive the most advantageous start position.

 ii) Day 2: Order in which you finished day 1.
-As boats finish they will line up towards the north.
+As boats finish they will line up towards the south.
 Last boat finishers of Day 1 will have advantageous position on Day 2.
-Actual start procedure will be given at Day 2 skipper’s meeting.
+Final start procedure will be given at skipper’s meeting.

 e) FINISHES: Each day a finish line will be located approximately near the GPS coordinates given in Section 3.c.

 i) Day 1: The finish line will be marked by two Texas flags forming a line parallel to the beach near the first submerged sandbar.
 A boat is considered finished when the first portion of the boat has crossed the line.
 All crew must be onboard to be considered finished.

 ii) Day 2: The finish will be a straight line from the Texas flag located on the committee boat to dayboard marker 66 across the ICW.